DeeJayTC/VoiceBuddy/README.md

 - **Unsigned binaries.** Windows SmartScreen warns on first run ("More info → Run anyway").
 An EV code-signing cert is the fix but costs money and paperwork.
-- **No shipped virtual audio driver.** Virtual-mic routing relies on the user installing VB-CABLE (or BlackHole equivalents on other OSes — but there's no other OS anyway).
+- **No shipped virtual audio driver.** Virtual-mic routing relies on the user installing VB-CABLE (or an equivalent).
 - **Source / target sentence alignment** when *Show original text* is on uses index-pairing, which is usually 1:1 but can drift if DeepL merges or splits segments differently between source and target.